DJDanl/cpp-docs.pt-br/docs/standard-library/hash-set-class.md

 ### <a name="parameters"></a>Parâmetros

-`_Where` Posição do elemento a ser removido do hash_set.
+*_Where* posição do elemento a ser removido do hash_set.

-`first` Posição do primeiro elemento removido o hash_set.
+*primeiro* posição do primeiro elemento removido do hash_set.

-`last` Posição logo após o último elemento removido o hash_set.
+*última* posição logo após o último elemento removido do hash_set.

-`key` A chave de elementos a serem removidos do hash_set.
+*chave* a chave dos elementos a ser removido do hash_set.

 ### <a name="return-value"></a>Valor de retorno